-What if there was a method – a process – that you could apply to (pretty much) any website to increase sales?
+What if there was a method – a process even – that you could apply to boost website sales?
 Wouldn’t that be swell?
 Well, there is.

 This method works across all categories, it doesn’t really matter what business you’re in.
 I’ve turned it into a checklist.
 So the way to use it is you take your website, compare it to any item on the list, make improvements, and your online sales will increase.

 Before we get started on the checklist, make sure you have actual, measurable goals in place (e.g. sell boots, get subscribers).